Office of Sexual Violence Prevention and Response Resources

 The following offices/individuals ARE NOT required to report a disclosure of sexual misconduct and will keep your disclosure confidential.

 The Campus Health Center - Seminar I 2110, 867-6200 - The campus Health Center can offer you a same day appointment for acute needs.
 They can offer comprehensive STI testing as well as emergency contraception.
 The Center does not provide Sexual Assault Exams however they will help connect you with that service.
-Additionally they will keep a disclosure of Sexual Misconduct (including sexual assault and rape) confidential.
+Additionally they will keep a disclosure of sexual assault confidential.

 Who to contact should you wish to report a complaint of sexual misconduct: